noahhansil/CMS_economic_mobility/README.md

-# CMS_economic_mobility
-This project focuses on the problem of economic mobility in Charlotte-Mecklenburg Schools and the various items attributed to the issue.
+@ Noah Hansil
+This project has an emphasis on the economic issues that many multi-generational Charlottonains face.
+Economic mobilty is defined as the ability for an individual to improve their economic status, usually done through an increase in income,